 Process Using Low Temp Method

-Notes about processing times: Normally, you begin timing at the point that the water has returned to the boil.
-However, for these pickles, I use what is called the low temperature pasteurization method.
-This method prevents over cooking the pickles and helps them to retain crispness during storage.
+I use the low temperature pasteurization method for these pickles.
+This method prevents overcooking the pickles and helps them to retain crispness during storage.
 The low temp method can only be used for high acid recipes and must be monitored carefully to make sure the water remains above 180 degrees for the entire processing time.

 Cool Jars and Test the Seal Before Storing

-At the end of the processing time, carefully remove the jars from the canner, place them on a clean dish towel, and allow them to cool completely (24 hours recommended).
+- At the end of the processing time, use a jar lifter to carefully remove the jars from the canner, place them on a clean dish towel, and allow them to cool completely (24 hours recommended).

-After jars are completely cooled, you may remove the bands.
+- After the jars are completely cooled, you may remove the ring bands.
 Be sure to test for a complete seal.
 Any jars that failed to seal are not shelf-stable but may be stored in the refrigerator.

 Favorite Kosher Dill Pickles